Provider Frequently Asked Questions

 ArrowForward

-In order to complete the referral process, you will need to provide patient contact and demographic information.
+To complete the referral process, you will need to provide patient contact and demographic information.

 ArrowForward

-An email address is not required to join a disease program’s waitlist; however, patients must select a method of communication (voice call, text, or email) when completing their waitlist application.
-TAF will use the patient’s preferred communication method to contact them about required actions or changes in their waitlist status.
+An email address is not required to join a disease program’s waitlist; however, patients must select a preferred method of communication (voice call, text, or email) when completing their waitlist application.
+TAF will use the patient’s preferred method to contact them about required actions or changes in their waitlist status.
 It is critical that the patient provide accurate contact information, or the patient may not receive TAF’s communications.
 TAF highly recommends selecting text or email, as those methods allow patients to easily complete the enrollment process using links.
 If the patient selects voice call as their preferred communication method, they will need to fill out a paper application to complete the waitlist enrollment process.

 ArrowForward